 What Gets Measured, Gets Managed

-APM allows you to eliminate the guesswork and gives you deep insight into the software applications that run your business.
-Understanding the exact behavior of your applications empowers your and your team to locate defects quickly, improve availability, reduce costs, and serve customers in the ways they want to be served.
+APM gives you deep insight into the software applications that run your business.
+Understanding the exact behavior of your applications empowers your team to locate defects quickly, improve availability, reduce costs, and serve customers in the ways they want to be served.